4 Steps to Getting Your Projects Done Faster and Within Budget

 2. Map out the process and flow.

-Once you have your KPIs on paper, it’s time to think about the process and the flow.
-This is part daydream, part reality check.
-How will you get your company from point A to point B. What steps need to happen in order to meet your goals?
-Is it a new website?
-A revision to your sales process?
-A new manufacturing facility?
-Now is the time to put it all down on paper and review the flow to make sure that it makes sense and is something that your team can achieve.
+With your KPIs in place, it’s time to think about the process and flow.
+This is part vision, part reality check.
+How will you get from point A to point B?
+What steps need to happen to meet your goals?
+Is it building a new website?
+Revamping your sales process?
+Opening a new manufacturing facility?

 3. Determine timelines.